Stories by Storie

 My First Biography: Martin Luther King, Jr. by Marion Dane Bauer

 Dr. Martin Luther King Jr. was a great man.
 His words changed the way people thought, and his actions spurred them on to change the world.
-This book introduces Dr. King to the youngest readers and inspires them to change the world.
+With simple, lyrical text and bold, kid-friendly illustrations, this book introduces Dr. King to the youngest readers and inspires them to change the world.

 National Geographic Kids: Martin Luther King, Jr. by Kitson Jazynka